daretechie/devops-training/Module-2/mini-project-2/README.md

-# ✍️ Adding Comments in Bash Scripts
+# ✍️ Adding Comments in Bash Scripts (with Practical Script)

 ### 💬 What Are Comments?